SiFli SDK RF Test Guide

 }

-3.6 Receive results (RX only)
+3.6 Receive Results (RX only)

 When the BT_NS_DUT_RSP event arrives, the corresponding struct is bt_ns_test_mode_ctrl_rsp_t: